omahs/imx-docs/docs/main/guides/link-sdk/link-setup.md

 const setupResponsePayload: SetupResultsCodec = await link.setup({ providerPreference: "magic_link" })
 ```

-`Link.setup` returns the user's signed-in address and Stark public key if the setup or sign in was completed successfully.
+`Link.setup` returns the user's signed-in address and STARK public key if the setup or sign in was completed successfully.

 ```typescript
 const SetupResultsCodec = t.intersection([